Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 When you search for used car seats, check for cracks or damages.
 Also, make sure that the car seat comes with the user manual and all the straps and parts to ensure your child’s safety.
 There will be an expiry date on the car seat, to indicate the lifetime of the seat.
 If the car seat is nearing or has passed its expiry date, it would be a good idea to discard it and continue browsing.

 Preparing for your driving test in Canada is vital, especially if you want to pass the exam on your first try.
-Getting a driving license in Canada can be tough and the process to get there can often be frustrating.
+Getting a driving license in Canada can be a lengthy process.
 It involves both written driving test questions and a road test.
-Still, a driving license is worth it in the end, especially in Canada.
-With a driving license, you can get around quickly and efficiently.
-This will save you a lot of time travelling.
+Still, having a driver’s license in Canada is worth it.
+With a license, you can get around quickly and efficiently and save travel time.
 After all, time is money.

 In Canada, provincial governments are responsible for establishing transportation laws.
-Because of this, a driving test will vary slightly from province to province but the idea behind tests is still the same.
-The test ensures your ability to drive a car while accounting for your own safety and the safety of others.
-This makes sure that everyone on the road knows how to drive a car safely, helping to prevent road accidents every day.
+Because of this, a driving test will vary slightly from province to province, but the idea behind tests is the same.
+The test ensures your ability to drive a car while accounting for your safety and the safety of others.
+This ensures that everyone on the road prevents road accidents every day.
+Read more about the 10 key facts newcomers must know about driving in Canada.

 Advantages Newcomers Have When Getting a Driving License

-Canada and a group of countries got together and made the Foreign License Exchange Agreement.
-This agreement allows any migrants between these countries to exchange their previous driving licenses with a new one.
+Canada and a group of countries entered the Foreign License Exchange Agreement.
+This agreement allows migrants between these countries to exchange their previous driving licenses with a new one.

 The following countries have a License Exchange agreement with Canada:

-*United Kingdom: England, Wales, and Scotland are also included in the agreement but Ireland is discluded.
+*United Kingdom: England, Wales, and Scotland are included in the agreement, but Ireland is excluded.

 If you emigrate from one of these countries, you can exchange your previous driving license for a Canadian license without a driving test.
 This opportunity is only available to immigrants for a maximum of 60 days after arriving in Canada.
-After two months, you will have to go through the normal procedure for getting a driving license.
+After two months, you must go through the process to get a driving license.

 This is also available to interprovincial migrants.
 If you already have a license in your current province and are moving to a new province, you can swap your old license for a new one.